 - Peri-conception screening: maternal characteristics may increase risk, and screening results should be used to offer appropriate care, according to risk.
 This may include screening for young or advanced maternal age, as well as screening for use of alcohol, tobacco or other psychoactive drugs.
 Ultrasound can be used to screen for Down syndrome during the first trimester, and for severe fetal anomalies during the second trimester.
 Additional tests, and amniocentesis may help in the detection of neural tube defects and chromosomal abnormalities during the first and second trimesters.

 - Neonatal screening includes clinical examination and screening for disorders of the blood, metabolism and hormone production.
 Screening for deafness and heart defects, as well as early detection of congenital anomalies, can facilitate life-saving treatments and prevent progression towards some physical, intellectual, visual or auditory disabilities.
 In some countries, babies are routinely screened for abnormalities of the thyroid or adrenal glands before discharge from the maternity unit.

 Treatment and care

-The GAVI Alliance, of which WHO is a partner, is assisting low- and middle-income countries in improving control and elimination of rubella and congenital rubella syndrome through immunization.
+Gavi, the Vaccine Alliance, of which WHO is a partner, is assisting low- and middle-income countries in improving control and elimination of rubella and congenital rubella syndrome through immunization.